All Episodes

 That's pretty much it.

-Anyway, here to go over what the prospects for him might be we have uh John McLaughlin and Matt Towery are our uh official posters of the Sean Hannity show for this election season.
+We have John McLaughlin and Matt Towery are official pollsters of the Sean Hannity show for this election season.

 I don't see Bloomberg being able to capture that vote.

-The other problem he's running into is that even if he replaces Biden, as you look at the Democratic polling and there's a whole set of new polls in the New York Times today, and whether they're worth anything, I don't know, but they're consistent in the sense that Biden still leads the pack.
+And absent some sort of miracle, the other problem he's running into is that even if he replaces Biden, as you look at the Democratic polling and there are a whole set of new polls in the New York Times today, whether they're worth anything, I don't know.

-The the the suspected names are changing.
+The suspected names are changing.

-But in the end, I don't see Bloomberg going anywhere.
+That in the end, I don't see Bloomberg going anywhere.

-I see this party drifting heavily to the left, and you're going to have a classic Nixon McGovern square off in November of next year.
+I see this party drifting heavily to the left, and you're going to have a classic Nixon-McGovern square-off in November of next year.

 Your take, John McLaughlin.